What is Wake-on-LAN ?

 Common Use Cases for Wake-on-LAN

-• For servers or systems that are not in constant use but still need occasional access, WOL provides a way to power them on only when necessary.
+Server Management: For servers or systems that aren’t always in use but still need occasional access, WOL allows them to be powered on only when it’s necessary.

-• Offices can implement WOL to power up computers during business hours and shut them down after hours, improving energy efficiency.
+Energy-Saving in Offices: Offices can implement WOL to start up computers during business hours and power them down after hours, boosting energy efficiency.

 Troubleshooting Wake-on-LAN